 # 7: When you sponsor someone have him consider the first two to six weeks in the business as his training month.
 The next month will be the starting month.

 Give your team members realistic expectations.
 Let them know they will need to go through a learning curve and learn the ropes of the business before they can expect any type of positive results.
 Tell them there is an “orientation” period where will learn the basic skills they need to be successful, just like any other business.

 # 8: You can’t really expect to see visible results until you have gone down at least four levels deep.

 It takes time to build your foundation properly.
 Rome wasn’t built in a day.
-You have to start driving depth before you will find your real leaders.
+You must start driving depth before you will find your real leaders.
 The deeper you go in your team, the more profitable you will become and the more leaders you will find.
 Adding depth also gives you added security in each leg of your team.

 # 9: Most people are fearful about trying to start and build a business of their own.

 # 10: Display to your people that when you call, you are calling to help them, not to check up on them.

 The last thing you want your team members to think is that you are their boss.
-They already have a boss at their day job.
+They already have a boss at their day job and at home.
 They don’t want another boss.
 Instead, encourage and uplift people.
 Show your people that you care about them and want to help them, not that you are checking in with them to see how much money they made you.
 It’s true, people don’t care how much you know until they know how much you care.